microsoft/BuildXL/Documentation/Wiki/Advanced-Features/Sealed-Directories.md

 Note that we also track “directory enumeration” in BuildXL that might cause a pip to rerun.
 I.e. if we observe a process doing the equivalent of `dir`/`ls` we record this as well.
 If a new file is introduced between builds we will rerun the pip.
 Now there are some policies that we allow to be configured on a per-tool basis to restrict and not go crazy but in short you can assume BuildXL will do the right thing.

 We also track ‘probes’ i.e. if a process looks for the existence of a file.
 So if you delete a file from a sealed directory that was previously read, we will rerun the pip.
-If the previous run checked for the existance of `d.h` and the next run you introduce this file, we will rerun the pip.
+If the previous run checked for the existence of `d.h` and the next run you introduce this file, we will rerun the pip.